 As part of the development of this GSP, the OVGA has improved the understanding of several of the water balance components for the Tri-Valley management area, in particular developing two land surface models to estimate groundwater recharge (Appendices 10 and 11).
 The OVGA proposes to build upon these recent advances in knowledge of source area and water balance by developing a regional hydrogeologic groundwater model to simulate groundwater levels, flow and spring discharge within Fish Slough and the Tri-Valley management area.
-Expected benefits from the model include: 1) compile all relevant hydrogeologic information into a single repository, 2) increase regional geologic understanding by developing a 3D geologic model, 3) quantify the amount of recharge and flow paths from specific areas, and 4) provide an indispensable tool for predicting anticipated effects of proposed management area.
+Expected benefits from the model include: 1) compiling all relevant hydrogeologic information into a single repository, 2) increasing regional geologic understanding by developing a 3D geologic model, 3) quantifying the amount of recharge and flow paths from specific areas, and 4) providing an indispensable tool for predicting anticipated effects of proposed management actions to address declining spring flow and water levels in the management area.

-Circumstances under which projects or management actions shall be implemented and criteria that would trigger implementation and termination: Presently the OVGA, nor its member agencies possess sufficient funding to complete the groundwater model development.
+Circumstances under which projects or management actions shall be implemented and criteria that would trigger implementation and termination: Presently neither the OVGA nor its member agencies possess sufficient funding to complete the groundwater model development.
 The Tri-Valley area includes a Disadvantaged Community and imposition of fees to fund the project is not preferred.
 Grant funding is actively being sought through the Inyo-Mono Integrated Regional Management Group (IMIRMG) for a portion of the required budget.
 Requested funds total \$150,000 with up to an additional \$150,000 anticipated as matching funds or in-kind contribution to complete the project.
 Initiation of the project is contingent on obtaining the necessary funding.